 #2.
 Consider your Target Market Audience:

 The market audience can react negatively if the business color fails to sit well with them.
 Hence, color must be sweet and appealing to the interest and subconscious of your customers.
 Otherwise, there could be a backlash if you mindlessly change a color they like or choose an unimpressive one.

 Maintain simplicity and consistency with the color brand of your business.
 Brand color consistency helps your market audience to remain loyal and identify with your brand.
 This factor plays a very important role where there is stiff competition in the industry.
 Consistency gives you an edge over those that change their color scheme frequently.
 It is said that 95% of the top 100 brands stick to not more than two colors.
 So always know that your brand color is part of your company’s representative; at least in the mind of your customers.

-Your color choice does not just build your brand beauty; it also draws your target audience closer to you.
+Your color choice does not just build your brand’s beauty; it also draws your target audience closer to you.
 Engage colors that strengthen and enhance your brand identity and aesthetics.
-Your color choice should connect emotionally with the prospect and audience you target for your business.
+Also, the color choices should connect emotionally with the prospect and audience you target for your business.